 Fossil fuel transition talks rescued from brink of collapse at COP29

-Ireland found its fossil fuel subsidies amounted to €4.7 billion ($5 bn) in 2022.
+Ireland found that its fossil fuel subsidies amounted to €4.7 billion ($5 bn) in 2022.
 The country’s statistics office said these included subsidies to households and businesses to reduce energy costs and tax cuts on fossil fuels like petrol and diesel.

 The Netherlands also had these types of subsidies and also reported subsidising company cars, plane tickets, jet fuel and fuel for farming and forestry.